jacoblarock/fake_voices_xai/README.md

 ```
 https://owncloud.fraunhofer.de/index.php/s/JZgXh0JEAF0elxa/download
 ```
-The data can then be extracted into the release_in_the_wild/ directory.
-This directory is in the .gitignore file so that the dataset will not be committed to the repository.
+The data can then be extracted into the release_in_the_wild/ directory

 The dataset of ASVSpoof2021 DF can be found here:
 ```
 https://zenodo.org/records/4835108
 ```
+Datasets can be put in the exclude directory, which is in the .gitignore file.

 # extracted_features/
 In this directory, the python scripts can cache extracted features, so that they can be reused